Support

 If the [paying parent’s] income rises and the amount of child support paid does not, there will remain an unfulfilled obligation that could later merit enforcement by the court… No child support analysis should ever lose sight of the fact that support is the right of the child… Even if the parents choose not to seek a variation of an order, depending on why (and how freely) this choice was made, the child may still have the right to receive support in the amount that should have been payable.
 The certainty offered by a court order does not absolve parents of their responsibility to continually ensure that their children receive the appropriate amount of support.

-In deciding whether to a order retroactive variation of a child support the court will consider factors such as:
+In deciding whether to order retroactive variation of child support, the court will consider factors such as:

 Child Support Recalculation Services

-• One party lives outside of Saskatchewan, unless that party agrees to use the service.
+• a parent resides outside of Saskatchewan, unless that parent agrees to use the service

 • the needs of the child